akash-network/chain-sdk/ts/test/functional/README.md

 **Important Security Notes:**
 - Only use testnet accounts with test tokens
 - Never use production mnemonics in tests
-- The test will skip gracefully if TEST_MNEMONIC is not set

 ## Configuration